 This tutorial only focuses on an engine no-start problem.
 So if your Toyota Tercel is experiencing an engine no-crank problem, I suggest you start by testing the starter motor.

 The following tutorial will help you test the starter motor:

 Engine No-Start Diagnostic Basics

-The engine need three things to start.
-These three things are:
+The 1.5L engine in your Toyota Tercel needs three things to start.
+These three are:

 - Air (compression).

 If any of these three are missing when you're cranking the engine, it will not start.
 So let's find out what engine systems provide these three things.